Undergraduate Certificate in Finance

 Increasing enrollments in the popular certificate program has made it necessary to impose a grade requirement, in order to cap the number of students at a level that will not overwhelm our advising resources.

-Details on the certificate in finance, including its requirements, can be found [by clicking on the links to the left].
-An article in the Daily Princetonian describes the certificate, or view the Open House presentation.
+For more information you can view the Open House presentation.
 If you have further questions, please contact the Program Representative, Professor Harrison Hong or our Academic Administrator, Melanie Heaney-Scott